zaphar/ucg/docsite/site/content/reference/expressions.md

 UCG supports a limited conditional expression called a select.
-A select expression starts with the `select` keyword and is followed by a an expression resolving to a string or boolean naming the field to select, an expression resolving to the default value, and finally a tuple literal to select the field from.
+A select expression starts with the `select` keyword and is followed by a an expression resolving to a string or boolean naming the field to select, an optional expression resolving to the default value, and finally a tuple literal to select the field from.
 If the field selected is not in the tuple then the default value will be used.
+If no default is specified then select will throw a compile failure for the unhandled case.

 ```
 let want = "baz";